brevzin/cpp_proposals/3394_annotations/annotations.md

 * It doesn't work for all contexts where we might want to annotate declarations (e.g., enumerators).
 * It doesn't directly express the intent.
-* It turns out that providing access to aliases used in the declaration of reflected entities raises difficult questions and P2996 is therefore likely going to drop the ability to access that information (with the intention of resurrecting the capability with a later paper once specification and implementation challenges have been addressed).
+* It turns out that providing access to aliases used in the declaration of reflected entities raises difficult questions and P2996 is therefore likely going to drop the ability to access that information (with the intention of resurrecting the capability with a later paqper once specification and implementation challenges have been addressed).

 In this paper, we propose simple mechanisms that more directly support the ability to annotate C++ constructs.